Cardiopulmonary resuscitation: Defibrillators

-Defibrillators produce a defibrillation (electric shocks) that can restore the normal heart function of the victim.
+A defibrillator is a machine that produces defibrillation: electric shocks that can restore the normal heart function of the victim.
+The common model of a defibrillator out of a hospital is the automated external defibrillator (AED), a portable device that is especially easy to use because it produces recorded voice instructions.

-Nevertheless, they are only indicated for some arrhythmias (abnormal heart beatings), specifically ventricular fibrillation (VF) and pulseless ventricular tachycardia.
-Defibrillation is not indicated if the patient is conscious or has a normal pulse.
-Defibrillation is also not indicated if the heart has completely stopped, as in asystole or pulseless electrical activity (PEA), in those cases a normal CPR would be used to oxygenate the brain until the heart function can be restored.
+Defibrillation is only indicated for some arrhythmias (abnormal heart beatings), specifically ventricular fibrillation (VF) and pulseless ventricular tachycardia (VT).
+Defibrillation is not indicated if the patient has a normal pulse or is still conscious.
+Also, it is not indicated in asystole or pulseless electrical activity (PEA), in those cases a normal CPR would be used to oxygenate the brain until the heart function can be restored.
 Improperly given electrical shocks can cause dangerous arrhythmias, such as the ventricular fibrillation (VF).

+When a patient does not have heart beatings (or they present a sort of arrhythmia that will stop the heart immediately), it is recommended that someone asks for a defibrillator (because they are quite common in the present time), for trying with it a defibrillation on the already unconscious victim, in case it is successful.